-What happens to your vagina when you give birth
+What happens to your vagina during a vaginal birth

 Here we outline all the things that may affect your vagina and vulva when you give birth vaginally, from contractions to the effect on vaginal tissue.